cyrus-and/chrome-har-capturer/README.md

   stop capturing events.
 Defaults to `0`;
 - `force`: If `true` continue even without the benchmarking extension support;
   useful to inspect Chrome for Android.
-Note that in this way the DNS cache and sockets pool are not flushed.
+Note that in this way the DNS cache and socket pool are not flushed.
 Defaults to `false`.

 ### setVerbose([verbose])